Diksha-Grover/bootstrap5-responsive-webdesign/README.md

-here I have worked on responsive web design using bobotstrap 5.
+here I have worked on responsive web design using bootstrap 5.